ivilches/TailwindTraders-Rewards/README.md

 # Deploy to Azure

 There are two scenarios to deploy this project into Azure:
-1. As a standalone PaaS in Azure.
+1. **Scenario 1:** As a standalone PaaS in Azure.
 Adding the rewards web as an application service.
-2. As part of the TailwindTraders-Backend project (as services inside an AKS equal or newer than 1.14).
+2. **Scenario 2:** As part of the TailwindTraders-Backend project (as services inside an AKS equal or newer than 1.14).
 Adding the rewards web as a Windows container inside AKS.

 ## Scenario 1
 For the first scenario you have to deploy the ARM templates from following links: